Maslor/code-school/README.md

 A repository with programming challenges for begginers.

 ## How do I participate?
-  Create a repository which name follows this rule: "code-school-[your username]" Then, send a pull request to the file in this repository that's referred to in the instructions of each challenge.
-  At the due date, I will accept the pull request of the version I consider as the best and will edit it as I see fit, making it the solution of that specific challenge.
+  Just fork this repo and add your code to the file that corresponds to the challenge.
+Then, just pull request!

 #Challenges

-### Challenge 1
-*Who are you?*
+### Challenge 1 - *Who are you?*

+**Challenge File**- bmi.py

 Write a python program that interacts with the user and asks for the following information:
 * Name
 * Age